Jimmyu2foru18/System-Design-Project/README.md

 ## Project Overview

-This project is a dynamic recipe index website that allows users to browse, save, rate, and post recipes.
+This project is a recipe index website that designed to allows users to browse, save, rate, and post recipes.
-Our focus is to provide improved user experience, fast performance, and strong security while creating a engaging, simple and useful in feature experience for the end user.
+What we want to do is, provide improved user experience, fast performance, and strong security while creating a engaging, yet simple design to create ease of use for the end user.

 ## Table of Contents